chinamike65/hugo-tuolesi/content/book4/book4en.md

 During the puja, there will be many people in need of help.
 At this time, it is very good to be able to do volunteer work, and the merit will be great.
 Even if you don't participate in the practice, you can still get the merit of the puja.

-Applying skillful methods to ignorant beings, ignorant beings refer to those who do not understand cause and effect, and who do not distinguish between black and white.
+##### 2. Apply skillful means to ignorant beings

+Ignorant beings refer to those who do not understand cause and effect, and who do not distinguish between black and white.
-For those who don't know how to be a human being, we should skillfully talk about some ways to be a human being.
+For those who don't know how to be a human being, we should skillfully talk about some ways to be more human.

-For example, tell him, "Be upright, have a large heart, a large amount, and a peaceful mind.
+For example, say to them, "Be a man of integrity, be generous, and be peaceful.

 Be filial to your parents, respect the elderly, and take care of the people and children around you. "

-And so on like a man, the truth.
+And so on about how to behave.

-For those who do not understand Buddhism and Dharma, you can teach them the benefits of Dharma, for example, reciting the Four Refuges can accumulate blessings, make money, etc., so that they can be introduced into Buddhism.
+For those who do not understand Buddhism and the Dharma, you can teach them the benefits of Dharma.
+For example, reciting the Four Refuges can accumulate merit, make money, etc., so that they can be introduced into Buddhism.

-Applying skillful methods to ignorant beings is also a precept.
+Applying skillful means to ignorant beings is also a precept.

-To cultivate the bodhisattva way, these are the myriad actions of the bodhisattva, the actions of the bodhisattva, and they are all things we should do.
+To train in the Bodhisattva way, these are the myriad actions of the Bodhisattva, and they are all things we should do ourselves.

 231

+##### 3. Repaying Kindness

-Those who have kindness to repay their kindness to themselves should repay their kindness doubled.
+Those who have shown kindness to us should have double their kindness repaid to them.

 This is also the principle of being a human being in the world.
 If you are ungrateful, you are not even qualified to be an ordinary person, how can you cultivate the Bodhisattva Way and save sentient beings.

-For those who encounter fear, help to eliminate fear.
-For example, if someone is afraid of ghosts, tell him not to be afraid, and then teach him to recite the mantras that can exorcise demons, such as King Matou Mingwang and Vajra King Kong, or recite the Heart Sutra.
+##### 4. Help those in fear to eliminate fear

+For example, if someone is afraid of ghosts, tell him not to be afraid, and then teach him to recite the mantras that can exorcise demons, such as Hayagriva and Ucchusma, or recite the Heart Sutra.

-To comfort and teach him these methods, in order to eliminate his fears.
+Comfort him and teach him these methods, in order to eliminate his fears.

-When someone is attacked by snakes, wolves and other animals, they must also act decisively to save them.
+When someone is attacked by snakes, wolves and other animals, we must also act decisively to save them.

 Do whatever is beneficial to sentient beings.
-This is the behavior of a bodhisattva.
+This is the behavior of a Bodhisattva.

-There was a Geshe named Santuo who saw that someone was stealing his own things, and his disciples were going to stop him.
+There was a Geshe named Santuo who saw that someone was stealing his things, and his disciples were going to stop him.
 He said, "Leave him alone, let him take it if he needs it."

-Then Geshe Santuo made a vow: "He took my things, which means that he has a fate with me.
-After I become a Buddha, the first one will save him."
+Then Geshe Santuo made a vow: "He took my things, which means that he has a karmic connection with me.
+After I become a Buddha, he will be the first one I save."

 All things that are beneficial to all beings must be done, and all beings must not be feared.

-If someone stole something from us, we would immediately shout, "Ah, someone stole something!"
+If someone steals something from us, we would immediately shout, "Ah, someone stole something!"

 Even though it was wrong for him to steal something, doing so would scare him.

-A real Bodhisattva would be like Geshe Shen and Tuo, who would use skillful methods to stop and educate him.
+A real Bodhisattva would be like Geshe ShenTuo, who would use skillful methods to stop and educate him.

-No matter what kind of fear sentient beings have, those who practice the Bodhisattva path should help them, and all sentient beings will be eliminated.
+No matter what kind of fear sentient beings have, those who practice the Bodhisattva path should help them, and all sentient beings fears will be eliminated.

-For those who are in grief to help relieve their grief, we must help and relieve their grief.
+##### 5. Help those who are in distress to relieve their distress

+If other people are sad and depressed, we need to help them to relieve their sadness.

-For example, if one knows that a certain sentient being is uncomfortable and acts, the Bodhisattva Taoist will help him resolve this state of mind.
+For example, those who know that a certain person is uncomfortable and follow the Bodhisattva Way should help him to resolve this mentality.

+##### 6. Give to the poor

-To those who are poor and to those who have a very difficult life, they must do their best to give, to them.
+To those who are poor and to those who have a very difficult life, we must do our best to give to them.

+##### 7. Room and board for those who have nowhere to live

 Food and lodging should be given to those who have nowhere to live.

 Those who have the ability to build houses and tents should try their best to accommodate them.
 This is also the behavior of the Bodhisattva.

-Now, there are many places in China that are building houses for the poor.
+There are many places in China that are building houses for the poor.
 This is the Bodhisattva action of the leaders of the country, and it is a very great good deed.

+##### 8. Obey those who should be obeyed

-To be obedient means not to be too stubborn, to be obedient as much as possible without endangering others, not violating or breaking the precepts, and to make the people happy.
+To be obedient means not to be too stubborn, to be obedient as far as possible without endangering others, not violating or breaking the precepts, and to make people happy.

+##### 9. Encourage where needed

-Those who should be encouraged should give encouragement and those who should be encouraged should encourage each other a lot.
+To those who need to be encouraged we should give encouragement and those who should be encouraged should encourage each other a lot.

-In learning, we must encourage, and in work, study, and cultivation, we must also encourage.
+In learning, we must encourage each other, and in work, study, and cultivation, we must also encourage others.
 This is also what people who practice the Bodhisattva way should do.

-Those who should be punished should be punished.
-Those who should be punished should be punished.
+##### 10. Those who desrve punishment should be punished

-How to punish it?
-Curse those who should be scolded, and hit those who should be beaten, but no, it can be mixed with hatred, or else the precepts will be broken.
+What kind of punishment?
+Curse those who should be scolded, and hit those who should be beaten.
+No, it can be mixed with hatred, and the vowsagainst harming others will be broken.

-In the monastery, if the monk's precepts are not clean, the monastery will punish him or expel him.
+In the monastery, if a monk's precepts are not clean, the monastery will punish him or expel him.

-In many monasteries in Tibetan areas, monks who break the precepts seriously will be expelled.
-Generally, they will be punished to do prostrations and worship.
+In many monasteries in Tibet, monks who break the precepts seriously will be expelled.
+Generally, they will be punished by having to do prostrations and obeisance.

-In fact, any punishment is a way of accumulating blessings.
+In fact, any punishment is a way of accumulating merit.

 The essence of punishment is to save people.
-On the one hand, it is to prevent continued evil, and on the other hand, it is to accumulate blessings.
+On the one hand, it is to prevent continued evil, and on the other hand, it is to accumulate merit.

-Those who need to use supernatural powers to subdue use supernatural powers.
-For some sentient beings who need to be subdued, if there is no other way, the only way is to use supernatural powers to subdue them, and they can show supernatural powers.
+##### 11. Those who need to use supernatural powers to subdue use supernatural powers

+For some sentient beings who need to be subdued, if there is no other way, the only way is to use supernatural powers to subdue them, and it is permitted to use supernatural powers.

-For example, it is not necessary to show supernatural powers at will.
+If there is no need to do so, you can't show your supernatural powers at will.

-There is a kind of demon called the Devil of the Son of Heaven, who likes to trick people with supernatural powers.
-For example, if practitioners often talk about supernatural powers and show supernatural powers, they will be tricked and calculated by the Devil of the Son of Heaven, and hinder their achievement.
+There is a  demon called Mara, who likes to trick people with supernatural powers.
+For example, if practitioners often talk about supernatural powers and show supernatural powers, they will be tricked and confused by Mara, and it will hinder their achievement.

-When Tianzi Demon sees people who like to show off their gods, they will seduce them, sometimes making them rich, sometimes making them predict things accurately, and sometimes making them embarrassed. will become more and more obsessed with magic.
+When Mara sees people who like to show off their powers, he will seduce them, sometimes making them rich, sometimes making them predict things accurately, and sometimes making them embarrassed.
+They will become more and more obsessed with magic.

-In the end, the people around these people are smoky, and they are getting worse and worse in all aspects, the discipline is getting worse, the compassion is getting worse, the behavior is getting worse, and eventually they will go to hell.
+In the end, the people around these people are suffocating, they are getting worse and worse in all aspects, their discipline is getting worse, their compassion is getting worse, their behavior is getting worse, and eventually they will go to hell.

-If a cultivator is below the Eighth Earth Bodhisattva, the Demon of the Son of Heaven will come to obstruct him, and when he reaches the Eighth Earth, the Demon of the Son of Heaven will not come.
+If a cultivator is below the level  of a Bodhisattva of the Eighth Bhumi, Mara will come to obstruct him, but if he has reache the Eighth Bhumi, Mara will not come near him.

-Many people like to get supernatural powers, and also like to cultivate supernatural powers.
+Many people want to have supernatural powers, and also want to practice them.

 In fact, there is nothing special about supernatural powers.
 Once you have reached a certain level of cultivation, you will naturally have supernatural powers when you attain certain achievements.

 If you don't reach that level, the pursuit of supernatural powers and the acquisition of supernatural powers will be a curse.

-Very, it is easy to go crazy, become crooked, and become evil.
+It is veryeasy to go crazy, become crooked, and become evil.

 Therefore, Master Tsongkhapa said that showing supernatural powers at will is a breach of precepts.
 You cannot show supernatural powers easily, but only when you have to.

 The Mahavira Hall of Drepung Monastery is also called auspicious multi-door.

-Why is it called this name, what is it?
-In the past, when Master Tsongkhapa talked about emptiness in Drepung Monastery, thousands of his disciples realized emptiness. , After realizing emptiness, it will remove some karmic obstacles and be able to pass through certain obstacles, for example, to pass through walls.
+Why is it called this?
+In the past, when Master Tsongkhapa talked about emptiness in Drepung Monastery, thousands of his disciples realized emptiness.
+After realizing emptiness, some karmic obstacles were removed and they were able to pass through certain obstacles, for example, to pass through walls.

-Therefore, in the morning class, many masters who went to the Mahavira Hall did not go through the main entrance, but got in from all sides, as if there were one door everywhere, so it was called auspicious multi-door.
+Therefore, in the morning class, many masters who went to the Mahavira Hall did not go through the main entrance, but came in from all sides, as if there were doors everywhere, so it was called auspicious multi-door.

 Later, an old man came to worship the Buddha.
-At this time, a monk got out of the Buddha statue and scared the old man.
+At this time, a monk came out through the Buddha statue and scared the old man.

-From then on, Master Tsongkhapa set the rules, not to be chaotic, to show supernatural powers, and to go through the main door, if you don't go to the main door, you are breaking the precepts.
+From then on, Master Tsongkhapa set the rules, not to be chaotic, not to show supernatural powers, and to come in through the main door, if not, you are breaking the precepts.

 These are the precepts for benefiting all living beings.

+##### (3) Precepts of Virtue

-##### (3) What are the Dharma Precepts of Preserving Goodness?
+What are the Dharma Precepts of Preserving Virtue?

-Doing all good deeds is regarded as a precept, a discipline, which is called the precept of good deeds.
+Doing wholesome deeds is regarded as a precept, a discipline, which is called the precept of Preserving Virtue.

-The Dharma Precepts of Receiving Good include the good precepts and the Bodhisattva Precepts among the six paramitas.
+The Precepts of Preserving Virtue include the good precepts and the Bodhisattva vows among the six paramitas.

-For example, the precepts of monks, tantric precepts, and bodhisattva precepts, etc., all belong to the precepts of the good law.
+For example, the vows of monks, tantric vows, and bodhisattva vows, etc., all belong to the precepts for Preserving Virtue.

 As for the precepts of monks, the precepts of monks cannot be taught to them before they become monks;

-As for the tantric vows, before receiving empowerment, some tantric vows can be preached, but most of them cannot be taught.
+As for the tantric vows, before receiving empowerment, some tantric vows can be taught, but most of them cannot.

-Regarding the Bodhisattva Precepts, there is a little difference between the Bodhisattva Precepts in Tibetan Buddhism and those in Chinese.
+Regarding the Bodhisattva Vows, there is a little difference between the Bodhisattva Vows in Tibetan Buddhism and those in Chinese.

 There are eighteen fundamental precepts in Tibetan Bodhisattva Precepts.
 The main thing is to cultivate the fundamental precepts.
 The fundamental precepts must be pure.

-Before taking the bodhisattva precepts, you can speak and learn.
+Before taking the bodhisattva vows, you can study and learn.

 When you want to take the precepts, you must yourself, you must think clearly, if you can keep the precepts cleanly after taking the precepts, then you can take the Bodhisattva precepts again.